Farmers, craftsmen, artists and entrepreneurs create authentic products and experiences

 In addition to the retail apothecary, Luke offers a variety of classes, nature walks and other opportunities.
 The bakery will pack visitors a picnic lunch to enjoy in the orchard, in honor of the tradition he remembers from his childhood, when his family would spend Saturdays in the orchard for fun.

 Not all authentic experiences in Blue Ridge have local origins, but most have decidedly local inspiration.
 Renowned craftsman Bill Oyster found, when he moved to Georgia years ago, that the best trout fishing is in Blue Ridge.
-When his love of fishing lead to an interest in making traditional bamboo fly rods, he found the process was a closely held secret.
+When his love of fishing led to an interest in making traditional bamboo fly rods, he found the process was a closely held secret.
 So, he set out to conquer the process on his own.
 To say he was successful would be an understatement.
 Now, at Oyster Fine Bamboo Fly Rods (494 East Main Street, Blue Ridge, Georgia 30513; 706-374-4239), he willingly shares the craft with visitors who come for week-long classes.
 His traditional method starts with traditional materials.

 “The type of bamboo that we’re using here,” Bill explains, “has the greatest tensile strength of all the species of bamboo, and I think there’s 127 different species.
 So, every bamboo rod since about 1900 started its life in the same old 30-square-mile bamboo patch.
-The craft began in 1840s and has been going on ever since.
+The craft began in the 1840s and has been going on ever since.
 And what I tell people is, this construction was invented in a time back when, if you bought a hammer you expected to pass that hammer on to your son someday, and he passed on to his.
 Nowadays, you go buy a miter saw and two years later you buy another one.
 It’s a disposable economy.
 These rods were literally designed to last for generations.

 “You don’t have to know how to fly fish to come and make rods,” he says.
 “We have people without any interest, they just like the traditional nature of the craft.
 But most of the people have at least some interest in fly fishing, if they’re not fanatics about it.”